History of Oak Family Vineyard and Ranch Estate

 played by Cynthia Gatlin

-Actual location is Lucchesi Vineyard & Winery Grass Valley
+Actual location is Lucchesi Vineyard and Winery Grass Valley

-Cecil made his income off of making available his vast forest to builders of all likes, as well as leasing gold claims along the streams and his part of the Yuba River.
-Local lore — and papers found in the attic — state Cecil asked for an ounce of gold for every 10 ounces the miner’s panned — and they found plenty.
-Some have often pondered why Cecil did not mine the property himself?
+Claire made her income from making available the vast forest to builders of all likes, as well as leasing gold claims along the streams and the Oak's part of the Yuba River.
+Local lore — and papers found in the attic — state Claire asked for an ounce of gold for every 10 ounces the miner’s panned — and they found plenty.
+Some have often pondered why the Oak family did not mine the property themselves?

 In 1947, Richard James Oak was born to Albert Simon and Mary Bessie Oak.
 At the age of 18, in the spring of 1965, Richard purchased 300 acres of the family estate — some say it the family gave it to him, but the records show a little of both.
 Richard planted grape varietals with help from his friend Samuel George Washington educated in viticulture.
 Richard went to college to earn his degree in viticulture and business, which is where he met and married Cecilia Ann Hanson, yes, the brother of Gary Donald Hanson, whom Richard was also good friends with before meeting Cecilia.